integratop/gitlab-org-charts-mirror/doc/development/readiness/_index.md

 A list of forked charts is available maintained in the [architecture decisions](../../architecture/decisions.md#forked-charts).

-Charts that are being maintained as a seperate repository are [GitLab Zoekt](https://gitlab.com/gitlab-org/cloud-native/charts/gitlab-zoekt) and [OpenBao](https://gitlab.com/gitlab-org/cloud-native/charts/openbao).
+Charts that are being maintained as a separate repository are [GitLab Zoekt](https://gitlab.com/gitlab-org/cloud-native/charts/gitlab-zoekt) and [OpenBao](https://gitlab.com/gitlab-org/cloud-native/charts/openbao).